commercetools/commercetools-dotnet-core-sdk/README.md

 ```

 ## Custom Services
-If you want to support services endpoints that still not covered by the SDK like [Stores](https://docs.commercetools.com/http-api-projects-stores#stores ) endpoint for example, all what you need is to create the domain models like described
+To support services endpoints the SDK does not currently support, like the [Stores](https://docs.commercetools.com/http-api-projects-stores#stores ) endpoint, create the domain models as follows:

 ```c#
     [Endpoint("stores")]
     public class Store : Resource<Store>